Staff FAQs about Unit Feedback

 Evaluation of teaching and learning is one of the regulatory obligations for Australian universities and used as evidence to show the University meets the Higher Education Standards.

-A: Unit and teacher information for each study period is extracted from the Unit and Course Management System (UCMS) and unit enrolment information is extracted from the Student Management system.
+Unit and teacher information for each teaching period is extracted from the Unit and Course Management System (UCMS) and unit enrolment information is extracted from the Student Management system.

-A: For a standard teaching session, the question customisation period is Week 11 and Week 12 of the session.
+For a standard teaching session, the question customisation period is Week 11 and Week 12 for sessions and Week 5 for terms.
 The question customisation period can vary for units taught outside of standard teaching dates.

 - The objective and performance standards in this unit were made clear